2023 Solar Incentives Guide for Ionia, MI - Tax Credits & Rebates

 EcoWatch's Ionia, MI Solar Incentives FAQs

-Your best bet is to talk to someone from the company that installed your solar system — or reach out to a local Ionia solar installer — to better understand which incentives you might qualify for.
-If your solar panels were installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
+An excellent idea would be to talk to someone from the company that installed your solar system – or reach out to a local Ionia solar installer — to better understand which incentives you may qualify for.
+If your system was installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
 Systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

 How much will a solar system save me annually on my electric bill in Ionia?